Cody Bontecou

 `

-Write a Typescript module that passes these tests.
+Write a Typescript function that passes these tests.

 ]